dair-ai/dair-ai.github.io/_posts/2020-05-11-BART-Summary.md

 > Paper summary: BART: Denoising Sequence-to-Sequence Pre-training for Natural Language Generation, Translation, and Comprehension , Oct.
 2019. ([link](https://arxiv.org/abs/1910.13461))

 ## **Why is this important?**
-Lewis and et al. in this paper present valuable comparative work on different pre-training techniques and show how this kind of work can be used to guide large pre-training experiments reaching SOTA results.
+Lewis and et al. in this paper present valuable comparative work on different pre-training techniques and show how this kind of work can be used to guide large pre-training experiments reaching state-of-the-art(SOTA) results.

 ## **What does it propose?**
 The authors propose a framework to compare pre-training techniques and Language Model objectives.
 This framework focuses on how these techniques can be viewed as **Corrupting text with an arbitrary noising function while the Language Model is tasked with denoising it.** After some comparative experiments using this framework, BART is introduced as a Transformers-based LM that reaches SOTA performance.